coin-or/oBB/docs/html/_sources/userguide.txt

 	f.__name__ = 'RBF Sum of Sins'

 	# Run oBB
-	xs, fxs, tol, itr = obb_rbf(f, pts, l, u, alg, mod, A=A, lc=lc, uc=uc, tol=tol)
+	xs, fxs, tol, itr = obb_rbf(f, pts, l, u, alg, mod, A=A, b=b, tol=tol)

-Note the use of obb_rbf instead of obb and the need for a random number seed so that the sample points are the same on all processors.
+Note the use of **obb_rbf** instead of **obb** and the need for a random number seed so that the sample points are the same on all processors.
 This file is included in oBB as sins_rbf.py, to run it see `Running the Algorithm`_.

 RBF Layer for the COCONUT Test Set
 ----------------------------------
 oBB comes with a set of pre-computed RBF approximations to selected functions from the `COCONUT test set <http://www.mat.univie.ac.at/~neum/glopt/coconut/Benchmark/Benchmark.html>`_ that were used to produce the numerical results in the paper [CFG2013]_.
-In order to optimze these approximations using oBB, the user is required to write a python script file which defines the desired function and tolerance (see [CFG2013]_ for a list of all 31 functions available).
-For example, to optimize an RBF approximation to the 'hs041' function the user could write the following python script file, let's call it coconut.py:
+In order to optimize these approximations using oBB, the user is required to write a python script file that defines the desired function and tolerance and then passes them to the **obb_rbf_coconut** function (see [CFG2013]_ for a list of all 31 functions available).
+For example, to optimize an RBF approximation to the **'hs041'** function the user could write the following python script file, let's call it coconut.py:

     .. code-block:: python